wchill/SwitchInputEmulator/docs/gamepad_help.md

 (1) Technically works, but sometimes Edge does weird things like making the controller control the browser itself.
 Not recommended.
 (2) Crashed my Asus C302 Chromebook when plugged in.
 (3) The D-Pad does not work fully in Firefox.
 The touchpad button on a DualShock 4 has been mapped to D-Pad Up.
 You can perform additional setup to make it be recognized as an Xbox controller, see below.
 (4) You must use Bluetooth unless you are using a 3rd party driver, even on MacOS and Chrome OS.
-Will not work at all on Windows without a 3rd party driver.
+On Windows, Chrome requires a 3rd party driver as it does not pick up the left analog stick.
+(5) Works out of the box, but you cannot be running Steam as it will take over the controller.
-(5) Technically works, but the left analog stick is not detected properly by Chrome.
+(6) Technically works, but the left analog stick is not detected properly by Chrome.
 Not recommended.
-(6) The D-Pad does not work fully in Firefox.
+(7) The D-Pad does not work fully in Firefox.
 The share and home buttons have been mapped to D-Pad Up and D-Pad down, respectively.

 ## Q: My inputs are being overridden/aren't showing up!
 ### A: In the current iteration, controller input and chat input happens simultaneously and they can override each other.
 If your input gets overridden, this is completely intentional.